MicrosoftDocs/power-platform/power-platform/admin/create-users-assign-online-security-roles.md

  For step-by-step instructions, see [Assign, reassign, or remove licenses](http://go.microsoft.com/fwlink/p/?LinkId=255449).

 > [!IMPORTANT]
->  Licensed users must be assigned at least one [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps security role to access Dynamics 365 apps.
+>  Licensed users must be assigned at least one Dynamics 365 apps security role to access Dynamics 365 apps.

  **About user licenses**